TBro1998/ASE-Server-Docker/README.md

 ### Configuring server.cfg

+The server parameters are not currently defined using environment variables in `docker-compose.yml` because modifying environment variables requires rebuilding the container.
-The `server.cfg` file in the project root directory contains all configurable environment variables:
+The `server.cfg` file in the project root directory contains all configurable environment variables, and changes can be applied by restarting the container without rebuilding:

 ```
 # Map